 If you’re a seasonal member, these questions may be a non-issue: Do what you want one day and play it differently the next time.
 For many of us single-day visitors, it can be a source of parental headaches.

-During the hot summer months, Great America is open from 10am to 8pm weekedays, 10am to 10pm Saturdays and 9 pm Sundays, with South Bay Shores open 11am to 6pm (with reduced hours and random closures on this schedule which you must check before you go).
-Daily tickets run about $45 with season passes for about twice that.
+During the hot summer months, Great America is open from 10 am to 8 pm weekedays, 10 am to 10 pm Saturdays and 9 pm Sundays, with South Bay Shores open 11 am to 6 pm (with reduced hours and random closures on this schedule which you must check before you go).
+Daily tickets run about $42 with advanced purchase — with season passes for about twice that.
 Kids under 3 are free.

-For admission to Great America and South Bay Shores in 2023, you will not need to pre-purchase admission or make a reservation.
-If you’d like to though, admission tickets can be purchased directly from the Great America website and you’ll save upwards of $20 if you do.
-Discounted tickets are sometimes available on Goldstar.
+For admission to Great America and South Bay Shores in 2025, you will not need to pre-purchase admission or make a reservation.
+If you’d like to though, admission tickets can be purchased directly from the Great America website and you’ll save money if you do.

 Bottom line on South Bay Shores